latest nhpb_banner 1__compressed2

 Resources from Energy and Utility Companies - In addition to the financial aid and energy bill assistance programs that you will locate in your county, click here for other North Carolina utility assistance programs that are offered across the state.
 Many companies offer emergency funds, payments plans, money to pay a utility deposit and other support to low income customers.

-Crisis Assistance - While resources can be limited, the Salvation Army has dozens of centers across North Carolina.
+Crisis Assistance - While emergency financial resources can be limited, the Salvation Army has dozens of centers across North Carolina.
 Programs can help people pay for their bills and living expenses in an emergency.
 Get free vouchers for gas, clothes, school supplies or motel or hotel rooms.
 Read more on Salvation Army services in North Carolina.

-Free Food Banks, Pantries, and Distribution Centers - Hundreds of food banks provide food, groceries and other forms of non-monetary support to low-income families, people with no money or income and individuals.
+Free Food Banks, Pantries, and Distribution Centers - Hundreds of food banks provide food, groceries and other forms of non-monetary support to low-income families as well as people with no money or income.
 Tens of thousands of families access the food banks or drive thru food pantries every year.
-Click here to find a North Carolina free food pantry location.
+Click here to find a North Carolina free food pantry.

-Social Services - Several statewide programs can provide cash assistance, free food, medical bill help, and other aid to the low income.
+Financial help NCSocial Services - Several statewide programs can provide cash assistance, free food, medical bill help, and other aid to the low income.
 Free government grant money also helps the unemployed.
 A focus is on families with children, seniors, and disabled.
 Read more on public assistance in North Carolina.

 Low Income Energy Assistance Program (LIEAP) - A Federally government funded assistance program that will provide for a one-time cash payment to those families that need it to help eligible families pay their winter heating or AC bills.
 This payment is usually sent out in February of each year.
 Free AC units or repairs are available in North Carolina too.
 More on LIEAP in NC.

-• North Carolina Weatherization Assistance Program (WAP) and Heating and Air Repair and Replacement Program (HARRP) - The Weatherization Assistance Program was created to help citizens with saving money on utility bills and reduce energy expenses.
+• North Carolina Weatherization Assistance Program (WAP) andHeating and Air Repair and Replacement Program (HARRP) - The Weatherization Assistance Program was created to help citizens with saving money on utility bills and reduce energy expenses.
 It does this through the free installation of energy conservation improvements and materials.
 Apply along with LIEAP (see above).

-• The Heating and Air Repair and Replacement Program (HARRP) works closely with the Weatherization Assistance Program to help repair and/or replace old and inefficient heating and air conditioning systems in the homes of lower-income families.
+• The Heating and Air Repair and Replacement Program (HARRP) works closely with the Weatherization Assistance Program to help repair and/or replace old and inefficient heating or air conditioning systems in the homes of lower-income families.
 The government program especially focuses on the elderly, families with children, and individuals with disabilities.
 Contact a community action agency to apply.

 Employment Programs, Crisis Grants, and Educational Services - Your local community action agency will assist residents with gaining new skills, finding employment, get a free low-income car for a job and paying bills while they look for work.
 Other services offered include Head Start for children, senior assistance programs, home repairs, information on government assistance grants and much more.
 More details on community action agencies in North Carolina.